Mommy Minute: Gifts for kids under $20

 “You get the little characters with it and it’s only $15,” DeLoach said.

-And if you’re still unusure, DeLoach said a gift card will allow children to buy more in the long run.
+And if you’re still unsure, DeLoach said a gift card will allow children to buy more in the long run.

 “You’re going go to be able to hit those sales that happen after the holiday season,” she said.
 “So depending on who you’re giving the gift to, they actually might get more for their money with a gift card.”

-DeLoach also suggest purchasing board games in a travel size.
-Not only are they cheaper, but you can play them at home, on vacation, in the car or at a grandparent’s house.
+DeLoach also suggests purchasing board games in a travel size.
+Not only are they cheaper, but you can play them at home, on vacation, in the car, or at a grandparent’s house.
 She says you’re increasing the play value at a decreased cost.